devpi/devpi/doc/userman/devpi_concepts.rst

    * If a project is created, it can not be deleted.
    * If a version is uploaded or pushed, it can not be be removed or overriden.

-Furthermore, a non volatile index **can not** use a volatile index as one of its bases.
+Furthermore, a non volatile index **should not** use a volatile index as one of its bases.

 **Non volatile indexes** should be used as common package repositories between user, either for staging or production.